Langona pilosa

 Langona pilosa is a species of jumping spider in the genus Langona that lives in Namibia.
 The male was first described by Wanda Wesołowska in 2006 and the female in 2011.
-The spider is small with a cephalothorax between 2.2 and 3.1 mm long and a abdomen between 2.1 and 3.5 mm.
+The spider is small with a cephalothorax between 2.2 and 3.1 mm long and an abdomen between 2.1 and 3.5 mm.
 The female is larger than the male.
 The spider has a brown carapace that has two white stripes on its back, a large dark patch on its yellowish abdomen, a black eye field and the toothless chelicerae typical of the genus.
 The male can be distinguished from others in the genus by the existence of tufts around the palpal bulb, after which it is named, and the very long and thin tibial apophysis.
 The female has copulatory organs that resemble Langelurillus ignorabilis but differ in the design of the seminal ducts.

 Taxonomy

 Langona pilosa is a jumping spider species first described by Wanda Wesołowska in 2006.
 It was one of over 500 species identified by the Polish arachnologist during her career.
 She placed it in the genus Langona, first described by Eugène Simon in 1901.
 It was listed in the subtribe Aelurillina in the tribe Aelurillini by Wayne Maddison in 2015.
 These were allocated to the clade Saltafresia.
 In 2017, the genus was grouped with nine other genera of jumping spiders under the name Aelurillines.
 It is particularly closely related to the genus Aelurillus, after which the subtribe, tribe and group are named.
 The different Langona species generally cannot be distinguished from each other or from other members of the group by either their colours or the patterns that appear on their bodies, but by the structure of the copulatory organs.
 The species is named for the tuft of spikes on the palpal bulb.